Thunder Bay Transit: 1892–1940s: Streetcars

+1940s–1970: Trolleybuses and pre-amalgamation period

 The Port Arthur Public Utilities Commission which ran the street railway acquired its first 36-passenger bus (painted maroon and cream) in August 1946 manufactured at the Canadian Car and Foundry plant in Fort William.
 It immediately phased out the Arthur Street railway line, and renamed its system as Port Arthur Transit..
 Gasoline-powered buses were introduced in December 1946 to serve the intercity route.
 Electric trolley buses were introduced on December 15, 1947, the same year that the Fort William Street Railway was renamed the Fort William Transit Company.
 The trolley buses were manufactured by J. G. Brill and Company at the Canadian Car and Foundry plant in Fort William.

-The Intercity trolley coach line of each city's system opened in 1947 and was interlined, with operators' coaches serving the entire line in both cities until 1955.
+The Intercity trolley coach line (main lines) of each city's system opened in 1947 and was interlined, with operators' coaches serving the entire line in both cities until 1955.
+From 1955 to September 1969, the route was split between the two cities.
+One would have to transfer buses at a loop east of the Canadian Lakehead Exhibition grounds, at the Fort William city limits.
+From 1 October 1969, a full Mainline service was restored in preparation for amalgamation.

-Street railway operations ended in Thunder Bay in 1948.
-Port Arthur's last three antiquated cars made their final run over the North Belt Line on February 16, 1948 in a driving snowstorm, and Fort William's street cars ceased operations on October 16, 1948.
 Since January 1, 1970, when Port Arthur and Fort William were amalgamated into the City of Thunder Bay, the system has been known as Thunder Bay Transit.
+Along with a reunified Mainline route, a second major route which traverses the city was created in June 1970: the Crosstown.
+The Crosstown route connects Westfort and downtown Port Arthur, allowing riders to enjoy a shorter ride between the city's distant ends (saving 15 minutes).
+In addition, the fare system was modified in January 1970 to allow travel citywide under only one fare.

 Electric trolley buses were discontinued on September 10, 1972, and the city has since used diesel buses.

+1970–present: Thunder Bay Transit

-Thunder Bay Transit purchased its first low floor buses in 1994, and by March 2007 became the first full-sized transit agency in Ontario to have a fleet that consisted entirely of accessible buses.
+Thunder Bay Transit purchased its first low-floor buses in 1994, and by March 2007 became the first full-sized transit agency in Ontario to have a fleet that consisted entirely of accessible buses.
 Later that year, Thunder Bay Transit became the second Canadian transit agency to implement Grey Island Systems GPS/AVL and NextBus system with passenger counters, fare box integrations and passenger information systems.